VlcekGroup/Phonon/README.md

 # About
 This code generates supercells with either a combination of displacement modes to sample the electron-phonon coupling (within the frozen phonon approximation).
-Part of this code is inspired by work published in XXX
+Part of this code is inspired by work published in PRS 2, 013357 (2020) (DOI:https://doi.org/10.1103/PhysRevResearch.2.013357)
 # Manual

 ## How to start